 The UK government spends billions of pounds every year buying goods, works and services from external suppliers in the process we know as procurement.
 Procurement in the public sector is a great way to grow your business and raise your profile in the supply chain.
 Supply2Gov supports businesses of all sizes to win public sector contracts, including government tenders in the UK.

 Here’s five reasons why your organisation should strongly consider bidding for government tenders.
-When your organisation is ready to tender, read our top tips for winning government tenders.
+When your organisation is ready to tender, read our government tenders.

 1. Government constantly requires a vast array of business services and solutions

 Whether you’re selling consulting services, food and drink supplies, garden landscaping or PR support, the UK government is sure to require and buy what your business offers.
 In fact, it is highly likely that government will buy what your business has to offer on more than one occasion.
 There are billions of pounds worth of contracts up for grabs every year, all to be spent with businesses like yours.

 2. The UK government has set ambitious targets to help SMEs grow